The Nazareth Story

 Matters were made even worse by Scottish promoters and ballroom managers who insisted that Scottish groups limit their set-list strictly to covers of singles in the UK Top Thirty.
 In other words, performers like Agnew, Charlton, singer and front man Dan McCafferty and drummer Darrell Sweet were excluded by ‘the machine in London’ yet were trapped into mimicking its often dire output as well.

 It was enough to make this group of angry young musos from Dunfermline tell the Brylcreemed Locarno ballroom brigade to stuff it – so instead they went out and conquered the world.
 What follows is the story – mostly told by Pete Agnew and Dan McCafferty, possibly in greater detail than ever before – of how Nazareth did just that.
 But first here are some Naz facts to set the scene.

-Several things marked these guys out as a bit different: first, they were married and settled before they decided to take the plunge – in the summer of 1971 – quitting good day-jobs and moving away from home to a grotty communal flat in London;
+Several things marked these guys out as a bit different: first, they were married and settled before they decided to take the plunge in the summer of 1971 , and quitting good day-jobs then moving away from home to a grotty communal flat in London;

 So being husbands and fathers meant that once they turned pro they were very focused about what they were going to do – they had to be.
 Dan McCafferty said something which says a lot about Dunfermline in the early-1970s: once the band had made it, their image – long corkscrew hair, loud flares, and platform boots – did not always sit that comfortably with the folks back home.

 Dan now fondly remembers returning from yet another gruelling tour and, ever the dutiful husband, offering to accompany his wife to the supermarket to do the shopping: ‘Not dressed like that you won’t!’ or some such jokey comment was her reply.